Illinois vs. Florida Atlantic College Basketball Predictions & Picks - December 5

 - Computer Predicted Total: 143.6

-Illinois' record against the spread this season is 2-4-0, and Florida Atlantic's is 6-2-0.
+Illinois has a 2-4-0 record against the spread so far this season compared to Florida Atlantic, who is 6-2-0 ATS.
 One of the Fighting Illini's games this season have gone over the point total, and four of the Owls' games have gone over.

 Sportsbook Promo Codes